Aliaa-Maamoun/Brightpath-UML-diagrams/README.md

 To view the diagrams:

--Use the PlantUML plugin in editors like Visual Studio Code or IntelliJ
+- Use the PlantUML plugin in editors like Visual Studio Code or IntelliJ

--Paste .puml code into PlantUML Online Editor
+- Paste .puml code into PlantUML Online Editor

--Or use documentation generators like MkDocs + Kroki for live rendering
+- Or use documentation generators like MkDocs + Kroki for live rendering

 ---
-##Lisence
+## Lisence
-MIT lisence
+- MIT lisence